algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Technical-Specifications.md

 ![](./Images/Schema.png)

 As you can see above, the user will enter his F# code, then our algorithm will translate the functions in C++, if these functions can't be translated, it will do it in python and then in c++.
-The remaining code, which is in C++, will finally be send to harfang.
+The remaining code, which is in C++, will finally be send to [Harfang 3D](#Harfang3D).

 ### File structure